NikEfth/literate-waffle/README.md

 ### Alternatively
 Alternatively you have the option to download the most recent version in a compressed format.
 That will work, but you will not be able to sync, so you'll have to redownload on every update.

+### For more information
+For more information, please look at the wiki page.
+As all this is new the content is under construction.

 Finaly, if you create a github account (is up to you) and you press the watch icon (near the top of the page) whenever I upload new files or make correction a notification will arrive to your email.
 In addition, you will get to submit issues and requests.

 That would be all,